Mitigating Heterogeneous Token Overfitting in LLM Knowledge Editing: Omitted Theorems and Proofs

 From the lens of DPO, note that the editing knowledge $(\xv, \yv)$ can be seen as a \textit{preferred sample} drawn from unknown $\pi^+$ (e.g., retraining the LM from scratch).
 Consequently, Eq \eqref{eq:dpo-sample} is in fact an \textit{unbiased estimator} of

 where the first term incorporates a \textit{preferred} distribution, of which the user-provided new knowledge $y_i$ serves an unbiased estimate.
 Step (a) plugs in the log-likelihood ratio between the $(y^+, y^-)$ pair from $\pif$, which is constant with respect to $\theta$ and doesn't affect the objective thereof.
-In the final step, we treat the first term as a token-level DPO objective using current $\pif$ as the \textit{reference} model, and the preference model is given by
+In the final step, we treat the first term as a token-level DPO objective using current $\pif$ as the \textit{reference} model, and the preference model is given by a \textit{clipped exponential preference model}